 This beach is classified as one of the most beautiful beaches in the world and we can absolutely understand why.
 The fantastic granite formations look almost artificial, amazing how nature can create such beautiful cliffs!

 To get to this beach you pass through Union Estate Park which you have to pay entrance fee to enter.
 You pay at the gate to the area.
 Then you walk or bike through the park where you also can see the vanilla plantation or the small copra factory.
 We spent the entire afternoon on the beach and got to experience the most beautiful sunset.

 If you go north on the island you will come to Anse Severe beach.
 This is also a lovely beach which suited us well as it was quite shallow and calm water.
 The trees on the beach gave nice shade.
 Here, too, we got to experience the beautiful evening sunset.

 Tips about La Digue

 I can highly recommend to do La Digue with kids.
 We spent 4 nights on the island but we could definitely have stayed longer.
 Rent a bike!
 It is by far the best way to experience the island.
 Electric taxis are expensive and it is quite long distances to walk.
 Email the accommodation you will be staying at and ask if they can arrange bikes for your arrival.
-The bike costs about 100 Seychelles Rupees (7 euro) per day to rent.

 If it doesn’t include breakfast in your accommodation, you can easily buy your own breakfast in supermarkets on the island.
 Here you will find eggs, cereals, milk, toast, butter, marmalade and fruit.